 USB Audio Class 3.0 isn’t any faster for stereo audio, but it does offer some important new features for modern headphones.
-The standard reduces power consumption with support for power idling in between isochronous data transfers, bringing power consumption back in competition with the traditional 3.5mm jack.
+The standard reduces power consumption with support for power idling between isochronous data transfers, making power consumption more competitive with the traditional 3.5mm jack.
 It also offers a more robust packet error protection scheme, making it less susceptible to jitter and data loss.

 Audio Class 3.0's main benefits are better power efficiency and support for advanced processing features.

 The standard mandates USB Basic Audio Device Definition (BADD) declaration for hardware, which defines common features sets like microphone controls.
 The standard also introduces more AudioControl functions for advanced features like noise and echo cancellation.
 This is important to correctly expose these features to software over USB controls so that music player apps can take control of these functions without the need for proprietary software or USB communication methods.

 USB Type-C audio connections don’t actually have to be digital: you can actually get analog audio out too.
 The USB standard also supports “Audio Accessory Mode”, whereby the D+/D- pins switch roles to support analog audio signals—again, this isn’t new to USB Type-C. Many phones with and without the new connector are designed to handle the negative voltage swing of the analog audio signal.
 Accessory Mode is popular with older USB audio dock devices and the Android Open Accessory Protocol 2.0 with audio support has been around since Android 4.1.